 The commercial burglary occurred several blocks from the HTH campus.
 We have no reports indicating that these crimes affected HTH-PL students/staff/faculty.

-In addition, there were no on-campus crimes reported during this time period although there was an unsubstantiated low-level threat against the school to which the authorities responded.
+In addition, there were no on-campus crimes reported during this time period.

 The following pie chart was downloaded from www.crimemapping.com and summarizes the 9 crimes reported.

 Programs to Ensure Student Safety